Last Updated on: 22nd June 2022, 01:17 pm

 01. Screen Printing Press:

 The first thing on your list is going to be a screen printing press.
-And I suggest buying an actual press rather than like hinge clamps because it is easier to load the shirt on the pallet.
-It just makes a lot easier to print shirts on some kind of press that has a pallet where you can load or split the shirt on it.
-The pallet goes inside the body of the shirt that makes it easy to print.
+And I suggest buying an actual press rather than hinge clamps because it is easier to load the shirt on the pallet.
+It just makes it a lot easier to print shirts on some kind of press that has a pallet where you can load or split the shirt on it.
+The pallet goes inside the body of the shirt that making it easy to print.

 So, what you have to consider is how many colors do you want to print.
-If you are a beginner, then you obviously don’t need to start with a big floor press like a six-color six station rotary press.
+If you are a beginner, then you obviously don’t need to start with a big floor press like a six-color six-station rotary press.

 So, when you are starting your printing process, you may start with a smaller bench-top or tabletop press like for instance the Econo Bench-Top P-405-BT screen-printer.
 It is a bench-top 4 color- 1- station screen printing press.
 (4 color t-shirt screen printing machine)

-It just makes a lot easier if you want the versatility of using different colors like three colors black because one of those would be a white under base.
+It just makes it a lot easier if you want the versatility of using different colors like three colors black because one of those would be a white under base.

 When you are deciding what press to buy the first thing you have to consider is, what kind of flexibility in printing you want or how many colors are you going to print.

 Secondly, what’s better for you like a floor or a bench press.
 Obviously, if you are a beginner and starting out minimalistic then you should probably have a 1-color-1-station benchtop/table-top screen printing press.
 It is pretty inexpensive to start.
 As a beginner you can start from this screen printing press.

 02. Flash cure: